Eric Bloom

 Eric Jay Bloom (born December 1, 1944) is an American musician, singer and songwriter.
-He is best known as the lead vocalist, guitar and keyboard/synthesizer player for the long-running band Blue Öyster Cult, with work on more than 20 albums.
+He is best known as the co-lead vocalist, guitar and keyboard/synthesizer player for the long-running band Blue Öyster Cult, with work on more than 20 albums.
 Much of his lyrical content relates to his lifelong interest in science fiction.

 Early life and education

 A native New Yorker, Bloom was born in Brooklyn, the youngest of three children, and grew up in Queens.
 His mother was a housewife, active in local charities and family life.
 His father ran a picture frame and print company in Manhattan.
 Bloom is Jewish.
 Bloom attended JHS 216 (George J. Ryan Junior High School), and then moved on to Woodmere Academy and Cheshire Academy in Connecticut.
 It was there that he purchased his first guitar, a $52 Harmony full-bodied electric.

 Bloom, known as "Manny" Bloom in college, attended Hobart College in Geneva, New York, studying modern languages.

 The group "Lost and Found", 1966.
 From left: Peter Haviland, Jeff Hayes, John Trivers, Bloom, and George Faust photographed at Hobart and William Smith Colleges.